The adoption of AI in healthcare, just like the takeup of AI in nearly every other industry, has grown significantly over the last few years.

 Returns on AI investments

 The surveyed industry leaders also expect to see fairly quick returns on their AI investments.
-About 55% of the hospital executive and 52% of health plan executives surveyed said they expect to see positive returns on AI investments in three years or less.
+About 55% of hospital executives and 52% of health plan executives surveyed said they expect to see positive returns on AI investments in three years or less.
 However, about 38% of life sciences executives expect to see a positive return in five years or longer.

 "There are many operational processes that are still manually kind of intensive in healthcare," he said.
 "For those functions, there would be reductions in staffing levels because some of the AI can now coordinate and drive decisions in some places."